 |The Model 1887 Pickelhaube|

-Other significant changes included a new pattern of leather chinstrap and a shorter spike with five ventilation holes and no Perlring.
+Other significant changes for all Foot Troops, included a new pattern of leather chinstrap and a shorter spike with five ventilation holes and no Perlring.

 Photo German Army Museum Rastatt